Although one of Europe’s lesser-known countries, Georgia is also one of its most captivating.Read more...

 With 15 major ethnic groups (and up to 80 in Tbilisi), Georgia is the least homogeneous of the Transcaucasian states.
 The population is probably about 4.7 million, although statistics are unreliable, due to population movements since the 1989 Soviet census, when the population was 5.5 million, including Abkhazia and South Ossetia.
 Many Russians, Armenians, Jews and Greeks have left the country, some Georgians have returned home but some still live and work in Russia.
 Life expectancy is 77 on average (74 for men and 81 for women), and the population is ageing, 16.4% now being over 65 years old.
 The birth rate is falling, due to economic disruption and the fact that many of those of working age are abroad.
 56% of the population is urban (one-third of them in Tbilisi).

 Other groups share ethnicity and religion with the majority population but are linguistically distinct: these include the million or so Megrels, the Svans, and the Laz, most of whom (around 200,000) live across the border in the Hopa region of Turkey.
-Related to the Megrels, the Laz are very extrovert and humorous, and tend to have reddish hair.
+Related to the Megrels, the Laz are very extrovert and humorous, and tend to have reddish hair; the Laz and Megrelian languages are basically the same but with different alphabets.

 Many of the churches are decorated with frescoes, which are largely based on Byzantine traditions.
 Until the mid 9th century the church discouraged the painting of human images, but Byzantine art then entered a Golden Age in which the development of the cruciform church was matched by the flowering of fresco and mosaic art.
 Icons (religious images) were also produced, of three types: silver, painted on wood, and combined (silver and painting), the silver surface of the icon being generally covered with gilt.
 The images, of Christ, the Virgin and saints, followed the same stylistic patterns as the frescoes.